John Conyers' long history of controversy surfaces amid misconduct allegations

 But that committee process has come under fire.

-“It’s often just a black hole where allegations go to die and we never hear about them again,” Melanie Sloan, said on Fox News’ “Outnumbered Overtime” on Monday.
+“It’s often just a black hole where allegations go to die and we never hear about them again,” Melanie Sloan said on Fox News’ “Outnumbered Overtime” on Monday.
 Sloan is one of the women who has come forward in the last week to accuse Conyers of inappropriate behavior.

 “I definitely think there needs to be a process by which members of Congress are held accountable for their conduct, though,” Sloan said, questioning the committee’s general effectiveness.